SMS Helgoland (1912): Battle of the Strait of Otranto

-The three cruisers were gradually drawing away from their pursuers when Novara, leading the Austrian ships, was hit several times; most critically in the engine room that knocked out half her boilers.
+The three cruisers were gradually drawing away from their pursuers when Novara, leading the Austro-Hungarian ships, was hit several times; most critically in the engine room that knocked out half her boilers.
 Helgoland was also hit five times, but not seriously, aside from one gun disabled.
 One crewman had been killed and 16 were wounded.
-The British ships turned away, around the time that Novara had to extinguish her remaining boilers and went dead in the water, upon learning that more Austrian ships were approaching.
+The British ships turned away, around the time that Novara had to extinguish her remaining boilers and went dead in the water, upon learning that more Austro-Hungarian ships were approaching.
 Saida was preparing to take Novara under tow when several Italian destroyers attacked in succession.
 The weight of fire from the three cruisers prevented them from closing to torpedo range and they scored no hits.
-The Allied ship returned to Brindisi and the Austrians slowly proceeded back to base.
+The Allied ship returned to Brindisi and the Austro-Hungarians slowly proceeded back to base.
 Helgoland had fired 1052 shells from her 10 cm guns.
 Heyssler received the Order of Leopold with crossed swords in recognition of his leadership during the battle.

 Helgoland and six destroyers attempted to duplicate the success of the earlier raid on 18–19 October 1917, but they were spotted by Italian aircraft and turned back in the face of substantial Allied reinforcements alerted by the aircraft.
-She was caught under the guns of several mutinous armored cruisers during the Gulf of Kotor Mutiny in February 1918, but managed to escape without damage.
+She was caught under the guns of several mutinous armored cruisers during the Cattaro Mutiny in February 1918, but managed to escape without damage.

-The ship was tasked to participate in a major attack on the Allied ships defending the Strait of Otranto on 11 June, but it was called off after the dreadnought was sunk by an Italian motor torpedo boat en route to the rendezvous for the operation.
-Following the Armistice of Villa Giusti between Italy and Austria-Hungary on 3 November, the entire Austro-Hungarian fleet was transferred to the newly formed Yugoslavia.
+The ship was tasked to participate in a major attack on the Allied ships defending the Strait of Otranto on 11 June, but it was called off after the dreadnought was sunk by Italian motor torpedo boats en route to the rendezvous for the operation.
+Following the Armistice of Villa Giusti between Italy and Austria-Hungary on 3 November, the entire Austro-Hungarian fleet was transferred to the newly formed Kingdom of Serbs, Croats, and Slovenes, although most of these ships were soon transferred to the major Entente powers.